< Previous standard ^ Up a level ^ Next standard >

 The benefits include:

-• Achieving and maintaining compliance: satisfy security-relevant laws and regulations.
+- Achieving and maintaining compliance: satisfy information security-relevant laws and regulations.

-• Assurance and trust: conformity tells a story worth telling.
+- Assurance and trust: conformity tells a story worth telling, especially when competently certified.

-• Enhancing resilience: less disruption of critical business activities, handle peak loads.
+- Enhancing resilience: less disruption of critical business activities, supporting business continuity.

-• Focusing on priorities: a cost-effective way to identify necessary controls.
+- Focusing on priorities: a cost-effective way to identify cost-effective controls.

-• Governance roadmap: build an appropriate structure to manage information risks.
+- Governance roadmap: build an appropriate strategy and structure to manage information risks.

-• Proactive adaptation: monitor and improve with regular management reviews and audits.
+- Proactive adaptation: systematically monitor, measure and improve through regular management reviews, audits and feedback.

-• Protecting valuable information: secure proprietary and personal information.
+- Protecting and exploiting valuable information: secure proprietary and personal information while simultaneously permitting its use for authorised purposes.

 If you are looking for an accepted way to apply best practices and improve your organisation's information security posture, ISO/IEC 27001 must be a candidate.
 It is a comprehensive, stable and well-respected standard that can help you protect valuable information and achieve business objectives.